TwilioDevEd/authy2fa-flask/README.md

 ### Create an Authy app

-Create a free [Authy account](https://www.authy.com/developers/) if you haven't already and then connect it to your Twilio account.
+Create a free [Authy account](https://www.authy.com/developers/) if you haven't already done so and then connect it to your Twilio account.

-Then create a new Authy application.
+Create a new Authy application.
 Be sure to set the OneTouch callback endpoint to `http://your-server-here.com/authy/callback` once you've finished configuring the app.